Welcome to piano pedagogy at the University of Colorado College of Music!

-Piano teaching is a rewarding and natural career path for piano majors.
-The Piano Pedagogy Area trains both undergraduate and graduate pianists to become excellent and knowledgeable teachers at all levels.
-The area offers several undergraduate and graduate courses, and a Master of Music degree in Piano Performance and Pedagogy.
-Undergraduate students majoring in piano performance obtain practical teaching experience through courses in Elementary and Intermediate Piano Pedagogy.
-See below for a description of available courses in the area.
+The piano pedagogy program trains both undergraduate and graduate pianists to become excellent and knowledgeable teachers at all levels.
+Undergraduate students majoring in piano performance obtain practical teaching experience through various courses in pedagogy.

 The Master of Music in Piano Performance and Pedagogy program seeks to prepare excellent piano teachers familiar with the soundest educational approaches and technologies, and capable of teaching children, adolescents and adults in one-on-one and group instruction in private studios, preparatory music schools and colleges.
 The program is designed to train teachers who are also pianists of the highest caliber, capable of performing at a professional level.
 Students in the program obtain practical experience teaching at different levels and ages through the CU Youth Piano Program, Continuing Education piano lessons for adults, and group classes for music majors and non-majors.